At a glance…

 VVolunteer programs begin on the first and third Monday of each every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

-If you’re someone who has an interest in international healthcare systems within vulnerable communities, then this project will be a great choice for you.
-Volunteers on this project can expect to work Monday through Friday.
-Volunteers can also expect to carry out tasks such as taking vitals; heart rate, blood pressure, glucose levels, weight, height, IBM, fluor application and health related workshops.
+If you’re someone who has an interest in international healthcare systems in vulnerable communities, this project is a great choice for you.
+Volunteers can expect to carry out tasks such as taking vitals; heart rate, blood pressure, glucose levels, weight, height, IBM, fluor application and working in health-related workshops.

-The Medical project has a US$35 weekly surcharge and this is included in the program fee quoted to you by IVHQ when you apply.
+The Medical project has a US$35 weekly surcharge to cover supervision and supplies and this is included in the program fee quoted to you by IVHQ when you apply.

 Construction and Renovation